Welcome to today's edition of the Rush 24-7 podcast.

 He doesn't care what he's spending.

-Uh all he all he wants is uh is more control.
+All he wants is more control.

-Now there's another issue out there that Relates to this.
+Now, there's another issue out there that relates to this.

 Then there's an outcry.

-He says he's not gonna release the photos, because he's talked to the generals, and the generals say it would put troops at risk, it would serve no purpose.
+He says he's not going to release the photos because he's talked to the generals.

-When it goes to the conference committee, the conference committee, members of the House of Representatives are being told by Pelosi, screw that Senate amendment.
+When it goes to the conference committee, the conference committee, members of the House of Representatives, are being told by Pelosi, screw that Senate amendment.

 Screw it.

-Uh and where you have to ask yourself this question.
+And you have to ask yourself this question.

-Regardless how this ends up, and I by the way, I know I know that the the uh the conventional wisdom is that Obama does not want those pictures released, but I don't believe that because he when it was first brought up when he first mentioned it, he did want them released.
+Regardless of how this ends up, and by the way, I know that the conventional wisdom is that Obama does not want those pictures released.

 And that's what you have to remember.

-Now he's changed his mind on this, and he's being urged to use an executive order to present uh prevent their release now to countermand the Democrats in the Senate, and then nobody really knows how this is going to fall out yet.
+Now, he's changed his mind on this, and he's being urged to use an executive order to prevent their release now, to countermand the Democrats in the Senate.

-There are um the conflicting reports.
+There are conflicting reports.

-Uh that the situation is still fluid.
+That the situation is still fluid.

 Here's what you have to ask yourself.